RedTopper/Super-Haxagon/README.md

 ## Cross Platform

-Below are a few screenshots featuring the various platforms that Super Haxagon compiles on.
+Below are a few screenshots featuring the various platforms that SuperHaxagon compiles on.
 The 3DS version is packaged with a custom 3D banner to make it look official.
 Additionally, the gif was recorded on actual Nintendo Switch hardware.

 <img width="500" src="./media/screenshots/HNI_0013.JPG"                     alt="3D Banner"            title="3D Banner"/>